hphelion/documentation/vpn-quickstart.md

 	neutron floatingip-show $FLOATING_ID1
 	neutron floatingip-show $FLOATING_ID2

-**Note:** You can also assign a floating IPs via the Nova API and subsequently call the command `nova list` to display the instances and their status.
+**Note:** You can also assign floating IPs via the Nova API and subsequently call the command `nova list` to display the instances and their status.

 ### Install strongSwan on the gateway instance ### {#installss}